TheoSanden/CPP_EndlessRunner/README.txt

 This is a project for a C++ course I took at futuregames.
 The goal was to create an Endless runner with effective use of c++, using appropriate storing methods, optimized code, and appropriate memory handling.
 Since I did not manage to create README for the first part i hope that an overarching document works for both hand-ins.

+How to play:

+The left player is controlled by WASD and the right player is controlled by the arrow keys.
+Each player has three lives.
+Try to avoid obstacles to not get knocked off the platform, if you get knocked of you lose one life.
+When both players are knocked out.
+The game is over and the scores are tallied.

 ----------------------------------------
 Table of Contents: